-In this section, we fix and investigate the behavior of system limit cycles.
+In this section, we fix and investigate the behavior of

 There are three kinds of local bifurcations for periodic solutions in this system: